bcgsc/NanoSim/README.md

 NanoSim is a fast and scalable read simulator that captures the technology-specific features of ONT data, and allows for adjustments upon improvement of nanopore sequencing technology.

+The second version of NanoSim (v2.0) uses minimap2 to align long genomic ONT reads to reference genome.
+It leads to much faster alignment step and reduces the overal runtime of NanoSim.
+We also utilize HTSeq which is a python package for analysing high-throughput sequencing data.
+It helps to read SAM alignment files in much efficient way.

 __Citation__: Chen Yang, Justin Chu, René L Warren, Inanç Birol; NanoSim: nanopore sequence read simulator based on statistical characterization.
 Gigascience 2017 gix010. doi: 10.1093/gigascience/gix010

 ## Dependencies
+minimap2 (Tested with version 2.10)
 LAST (Tested with version 581)
 R (Tested with version 3.2.3)
 Python (2.6 or above)